Do you need to be more creative on social media—but you’re not inspired? We have tips to help you be creative when you don’t feel like it.

 Why the disconnect?

-I don’t have a perfect answer but my personal experience is that it is incredibly hard to combine creativity and productivity, so executives tend to prioritize the latter.
+In my personal experience, I see that it is incredibly hard to combine creativity and productivity, so executives tend to prioritize the latter.

 After all, we need to get the job done, and that’s where we have to focus.